What is a Business Owner's Policy?

 • Possesses assets that could be damaged or stolen, such as equipment, inventory, cash, or customer data.

-Additionally, you may wish to purchase a BOP to gain peace of mind.
-It includes the coverage you need, freeing you to focus more on your customers and think less about your insurance.
+Additionally, you may wish to purchase a BOP for peace of mind.
+It includes core coverages so you can focus on running your business rather than managing multiple insurance policies.

 What Insurance Coverage Does a BOP Include?